What are the top Washington game design programs for 2023?

 3. Academy of Interactive Entertainment, Seattle, Washington

-The Academy of Interactive Entertainment (AIE) offers Advanced Diplomas of Professional Game Development with Game Art or Game Programming options, and a Two-Year Game Design and Production Advanced Diploma.
-These career-focused programs are designed and delivered by working professionals in the field.
-Course examples across programs include Foundations in 3D Animation, Game Art, Game Art & Animation, Game Design, Game Design and Production, C++ Programming, Game Programming, and Game Development.
+Academy of Interactive Entertainment (AIE) has several paths to study game design including an Advanced Diploma of Professional Game Development with Game Art or Game Programming options, and a Two-Year Game Design and Production Advanced Diploma.
+All options are designed and delivered by working professionals in the video game industry.

-Students who are interested in starting their own businesses or studios can also earn a Graduate Diploma of Management Learning.
-This option is supported by the AIE Incubator, which provides funding and assistance to help students launch their start-ups.
+At the graduate level, Academy of Interactive Entertainment has a program designed for students who are interested in starting their own studios or businesses.
+The Graduate Diploma of Management Learning is supported by the AIE Incubator, which provides funding and assistance to help students launch their start-ups.
 The Incubator also provides digital content and access to job opportunities.

-Other AIE benefits include access to collaborative workspaces such as Games Plus, participation in workshops, and the opportunity tot complete multiple games that will be showcased in the student’s final portfolio.
+Other AIE benefits include access to collaborative workspaces such as Games Plus, participation in workshops, and the opportunity to complete multiple games that will become part of the student’s professional portfolio.

 4. Lake Washington Institute of Technology, Kirkland, Washington

-Students in both programs benefit from hands-on, production-oriented coursework and studios led by industry professionals, interdisciplinary collaboration and team projects, and the opportunity to produce a number of industry-ready games.
+Students benefit from hands-on, production-oriented coursework and studios led by industry professionals, interdisciplinary collaboration and team projects, and the opportunity to produce a number of industry-ready games.
 A major component of the program is the chance to showcase student-games at PAX West.
-The event attracts top publishers and studios and it features new game demos, tournaments, musical performances, and more.
+The event, which attracts top studios and video game publishers, features new game demos, musical performances, tournaments, and more.

 5. Cornish College of the Arts, Seattle, Washington

-Upon completion of 30 credit hours in Foundations, BFA students will move on to creating 2D and 3D art for games.
-Course examples include Digital Tools for Motion, Meta-Systems (Games), Publishing Tools (Game Art), Immersive Studio (Game Art), Game Art History: Parallel Narratives, and Professional Practices in Arts.
-This 120 credit hour program also provides the opportunity to study fast growing areas such as augmented and virtual reality (AR/VR).
+Upon completion of 30 credit hours in Foundations, Game Art BFA students will move on to creating 2D and 3D art for games.
+Course examples include Immersive Studio (Game Art), Digital Tools for Motion, Meta-Systems (Games), Publishing Tools (Game Art), Game Art History: Parallel Narratives, and Professional Practices in Arts.
+This 120 credit hour program also provides the opportunity to emerging areas such as augmented and virtual reality (AR/VR).

-In addition to hands-on learning on-campus, Cornish BFA students will have opportunities to complete an internship with studios such as Microsoft, Valve Games, Big Fish, and PopCap Studios (a subsidiary of EA Games).
+In addition to hands-on learning experiences on-campus, Cornish Game Art BFA students will have opportunities to complete an internship with studios such as Microsoft, PopCap Studios (a subsidiary of EA Games), Valve Games, and Big Fish.